KhaledAshrafH/PetPal-Simulation/README.md

 # PetPal Simulation

 ## Introduction
-The Pet Adoption Game is a console-based application that simulates the experience of adopting and taking care of a pet.
+The PetPal Simulation is a console-based application that simulates the experience of adopting and taking care of a pet.
 Users can adopt a pet, feed it, play with it, and check its status.
 The game tracks the pet's hunger and happiness levels, and it ends if these levels drop to critical values.

 ## System Overview
 The game provides the following functionalities: